 An ionizing air purifier produced charged particles that attract and capture particles in the air.
 Groups of tiny particles stick together and become too heavy to remain airborne, or they get captured by the HVAC filtration system.

 Arista is providing the latest HVAC air purification devices that offer a combination of technologies so you get the most effective air purification for your space.
-Learn more about the options from our helpful guide.

 If you suspect your HVAC system is not providing your home or business with optimal air quality, it is smart to invite an HVAC expert in to clean your system’s ductwork.
 Ducts can harbor all sorts of nasty stuff including dust, mold and mildew, which will hurt your air quality.